canjs/can-define/docs/types.set.md

 A set function provides a useful hook for performing side effect logic as a certain property is being changed.

-For example, in the example below, Paginator DefineMap includes a `page` property, which derives its value entirely from other properties (limit and offset).
+In the example below, Paginator DefineMap includes a `page` property, which derives its value entirely from other properties (limit and offset).
 If something tries to set the `page` directly, the set method will set the value of `offset`:

 ```js
 const Paginate = DefineMap.extend( {